PaulBerger56/Softdev2-Solo-Project/README.md

 # Automated Birthday Emailer
 ### !!!
 IMPORTANT NOTE: IF YOU ADD YOUR GMAIL PASSWORD TO THIS PROJECT SET YOUR REPO TO PRIVATE !!!
-Rewritten by Paul Berger.
-Original Code from "100 Days of Code: The Complete Python Pro Bootcamp" by Dr. Angela Yu Day 32<br>
+Written by Paul Berger.
+Inspired by the Birthday Emailer project from "100 Days of Code: The Complete Python Pro Bootcamp" by Dr. Angela Yu Day 32<br>
 * Link to course: https://www.udemy.com/course/100-days-of-code/?kw=100+days+of+code&src=sac<br><br>

 ### Major Changes